monch1962/pact-to-karate/README.md

 `$ cat pacts/sample-pact-extended.v2.json | ./pact-to-karate.sh`

 The output should be an set of executable Karate test scenarios (for testing the provider of a consumer-provider pair), in a single feature file for each Pact contract JSON

+## To do

+Create a Dockerfile that can take a volume of Pact JSONs, turn them into Karate test cases and emit them in the same volume.
+This is likely to be a good fit for a CI+Docker/Kubernetes environment